 Whether we're talking about plain silver or sterling silver, this is a great metal for belt buckles due to its durability and attractive finish.
 It's also hypoallergenic, which makes it an ideal choice for anyone who is sensitive to certain metals.
 Silver buckle designs can often be quite intricate, offering up a beautiful aesthetic with every wear.

-The cost of silver varies quite a bit depending on the quality and design, but as a general rule it will be much more expensive than zinc alloy or brass.
+The cost of silver varies quite a bit depending on the quality and design, but as a general rule, it will be much more expensive than zinc alloy or brass.
 However, if you're looking for something that will last for years with minimal maintenance, then silver could be the right choice.

 Pewter